ajiromasa/rna_seq/README.md

 # rna_seq
-RNA-seq analysis procedure
-alignment and assemblly :
+RNA-seq analysis procedure is detailed in the following files for a reference. alignment and assemblly :
-gene count and TPM calculation : readme_count_and_tpm.txt
+"count_and_tpm.txt" describes procedurue of gene count and TPM calculation.
+Codes are available in the corresponding directory.